 A laser ‘Controlled Area’ is the region around the laser where people may be present and in which specific protective control measures are required.
 The Controlled Area should include the region around the equipment where the maximum permissible exposure (MPE) level is exceeded.
 Maximum permissible exposure, MPE, is the highest level of laser exposure at the eye or skin that is generally considered safe.

 If within the equipment area the level of direct, reflected, or scattered optical radiation achieved during normal operation, exceeds the applicable MPE, the area will be subject to control and supervision for the purpose of protection from the radiation hazard.

 A number of methods can be employed to control access when the laser or IPL is in use.
 The mechanism most suitable to a particular environment should be employed.
 These may include the following:

 - key pad lock

 - interlocks (door or equipment)

-HBN26 Facilities for Surgical Procedures – issued by NHS Estates
+HBN26 Facilities for Surgical Procedures – NHS Estates

 4.79 Doors within the operating suite all doors should be fitted with vision panels capable of being obscured, and have laser proof blinds…

 4.91 Each theatre requires a light warning when laser surgery and X-rays are being undertaken.
 The lights should be located in the corridor above the theatre doors…

 7.120 Where lasers are to be used in an operating theatre, safety precautions in accordance with BS EN 60825 should be employed, including the provision of warning lamps at the entrances to the theatre and door interlocks preventing entry to the theatre when the laser is in use…